aitemr/awesome-git-hooks/commit-msg/README.md

 git commit
 ```

-## pre commit git hooks for:
+## commit-msg git hooks for:

-* [commit-msg-jira](https://github.com/aitemr/awesome-git-hooks/blob/master/commit-msg/commit-msg-jira) - to validate for jira issue or the word merge
+* [commit-msg-jira](https://github.com/aitemr/awesome-git-hooks/blob/master/commit-msg/commit-msg-jira) - hook to validate for jira issue or the word merge

 ## support

 If you have a question, find a bug, or just want to say hi, please open an [issue on GitHub](https://github.com/aitemr/awesome-git-hooks/issues/new)